joshlk/robotchinwag.com/README.md

 ## License

 The theme is [MIT licensed](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/LICENSE).
-The blog's contents are copyrighted by Josh Levy-Kramer.
+The blog's contents are copyrighted by Josh Levy-Kramer 2024.
 All rights are reserved.